stantonzeng/chess-chess-v.3.0/README.md

 ### Class Diagram

-Player: Holds the status of the player
+- Player: Holds the status of the player
-Tile: Placeable box for chess pieces
+- Tile: Placeable box for chess pieces
-Board: Builds the 8x8 chess board using Tile
+- Board: Builds the 8x8 chess board using Tile
+- Piece: Playable chess piece put on the board
+- PieceDeck: Group of pieces used to set up the start of the game
+- Mover: Keeps track of the start and end point of pieces
-GameObserver: Records the current game state
+- GameObserver: Records the current game state
-GameLogger: Records the previous game states and holds them
+- GameLogger: Records the previous game states and holds them